 Norman was approached to design The Glades by an ambitious Korean client armed with a hefty budget.
 Every feature on the course is artificial, including the nine hectares of wetlands that create an attractive wildlife sanctuary.

-The course was opened in 2000 to much fanfare debuting in the Golf Digest’s top 20 courses in Australia.
+The course was opened in 2000 to much fanfare debuting in Golf Digest’s top 20 courses in Australia.
 It continues to be a “must-play” for any travelling golfer on the Gold Coast.

 THE GLADES COURSE

-The standout holes at The Glades are the ones based around the wetlands.
+Of course, the standout holes at The Glades are the ones based around the wetlands.
 They are visually stunning as they are challenging.

 THE SIGNATURE HOLE